Sharp concentration for sums of matrices with Markovian dependence through universality: Proofs concerning block Markov chains

 \subsection{Convergence of singular value distributions}

-Recall the definition of the empirical singular value and eigenvalue distributions from \cref{eq: Def_SingvalMeasure} and \cref{eq: Def_eigendistribution}, respectively.
-Further, recall that $\bS$ was defined by a self-adjoint dilation in \cref{eq: Def_S_Dilation}.
-It follows that $\mu_{\bS} = \sym(\nu_{\bM})$.
-We subsequently rely on the well known moment method to establish the limiting law of $\mu_{\bS}$.
-We state the moment method as a lemma for the sake of clarity. \begin{lemma} Consider a sequence of self-adjoint random matrices $(\bS_{i})_{i=1}^\infty$ and let $\mu$ be a deterministic compactly supported probability measure on $\bbR$.
-If for every positive integer $p\geq 1$
+Recall the definition of the empirical singular value \eqref{eq: Def_SingvalMeasure} and that $\bS$ was defined by a self-adjoint dilation in \eqref{eq: Def_S_Dilation}.
+It follows that $\sym(\nu_{\bM}) = \mu_{\bS} $ where $\mu_{\bS}$ is the \emph{empirical eigenvalue distribution} of $\bS$, defined by

+where the $\lambda_i(\bS)$ are the eigenvalues of $\bS$.
+We rely on the well known moment method to establish the limiting law of $\mu_{\bS}$ and state it as a lemma for the sake of clarity. \begin{lemma} Consider a sequence of self-adjoint random matrices $(\bS_{i})_{i=1}^\infty$ and let $\mu$ be a deterministic compactly supported probability measure on $\bbR$.
+If for every integer $p\geq 1$,

-then $\mu_{\bS_i}$ converges weakly in probability to $\mu$ as $i$ tends to infinity. \end{lemma} \begin{proof} The proof of this lemma is implicit in the usual proof of the Wigner semicircle law; see \cite[Section 2.1.2]{anderson2010introduction}. \end{proof} \begin{lemma} If $\lim_{d\to \infty} d/n = 0$, then for every positive integer $p\geq 1$
+then $\mu_{\bS_i}$ converges weakly in probability to $\mu$ as $i$ tends to infinity. \end{lemma} \begin{proof} This is standard, for instance implicit in the proof of the Wigner semicircular law in \cite[Section 2.1.2]{anderson2010introduction}. \end{proof}